tdrhq/bknr.cluster/README.md

 ## Other niceness

-Braft is better than plain bknr.datastore at maintain data integrety.
+Braft is better than plain bknr.datastore at maintain data integrity.
 For instance bknr.datastore doesn't checksum transactions (but it's easy to add).
 If bknr.datastore crashes during a snapshot, you have to manually recover things (bugs that need fixing).